 Major(s): Communication Science

 Hi everyone, and welcome to Pitt!
-My name is Princess, I’m a rising junior majoring in Communication Science, and this will be my first year as a Global Ties Mentor.
-I’m from New Jersey, but I love exploring new places and opportunities which is why I came to Pitt.
-In my free time, I like to volunteer at events, read books and Webtoons, draw, exercise, dance to music, and try new foods.
-My independence and love for exploration has allowed me to partake in fun experiences at Pitt, such as studying abroad in Costa Rica and going on volunteering trips.
-As an introvert who struggles at times to fit in and feel connected, I can empathize with how daunting it may feel to find your place in a new environment.
-However, I’m hopeful that you all can find a sense of community here, especially with support from Global Ties and Pitt’s variety of clubs and organizations.
-If you ever need a fitness buddy, academic support, a foodie to try new foods with, or someone to be weird or goofy with, feel free to reach out to me.
-You can always find me overwhelmed by the food options at the Pitt Farmer’s Market or speed walking through campus, but I would love to slow down and chat.
-I can’t wait to meet you all, see you soon :).
+My name is Pinn, I’m a senior majoring in Communication Science, and this will be my second year as a Global Ties Mentor.
+I’m from New Jersey, but I wanted a little insight into city life which brought me to Pitt.
+In my free time, I like to volunteer, read books and Webtoons, take fitness classes, and try new foods.
+My independence and love for exploration has allowed me to partake in fun experiences at Pitt, such as studying abroad in Costa Rica and going on a volunteering trip to Tennessee.
+As an introvert who struggles at times to fit in and feel connected, I can empathize with how intimidating it may feel to find your place in a new environment.
+However, I’m hopeful that you all can find a sense of community here with support from Global Ties and Pitt’s variety of clubs, organizations, and resources.
+If you ever need a fitness buddy, academic support, a foodie to try new foods with, or just want to chat about anything, feel free to reach out to me.
+I can’t wait to meet you all on campus.
+See you soon!

 Pronouns: she/her/hers